privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 You'll likely want an implementation with some protection against another person pointing your phone at your face to unlock it. iOS allows you to enable a setting where you need to be looking at the phone before it will unlock, look for a similar feature when shopping for a device.

 Also note that training your face unlock while wearing things like glasses and face masks will make face unlock less secure since it's working off less data.

+## Iris Sensors

+A spy movie classic but newcomer in the consumer electronics field, iris sensors offer authentication via the unique properties of your eyes.
+The Apple Vision Pro is the most notable example with its [Optic ID](https://support.apple.com/en-us/118483).

+It uses near-infrared light to reveal highly unique patterns independent of the pigmentation of your eyes.
+Apple estimates the liklihood of a random person being able to unlock your Optic ID at less than 1 in 1,000,000, similar to Face ID.

+The extremely short distance this technology operates at makes it very difficult for someone to unlock your device without you noticing.